byoso/django-quickstarter/README.md

 *Boiletplate for django applications*

-The goal here is to build usefull django modules inside the project.
-The project by itself is not ment to be reused, only the modules are important.

-So only a minimum of things must be added in the project itself.
+The goal here is to provide a django starter application with a complete authentication system, and canvas for docker / docker-compose ready for deployment.

+### Environment variables

+#### Production

+Do not forget to set this on the server :

+- SECRET_KEY
+- EMAIL_HOST_PASSWORD

+Other variable are set in docker-compose.yml